hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 Now you have made your first web map!

-:white_check_mark: Open your index.html file in your browser!
+ :arrow_forward: Open your index.html file in your browser!

 Do you see your map?
 Great!